Marriage under the UAE's law

 - In Dubai, at least one party to the marriage contract (husband, wife or wife’s guardian) should have a residence visa in the UAE.
 In other emirates, both bride and groom must be UAE residents.

-- A positive pre-marital screening certificate for the couple.
+- A positive pre-marital screening certificate for the couple issued from the concerned public healthcare facilities in the UAE.

 Encouraging Emiratis to marry Emiratis